respeaker/get_started_with_respeaker/QuickStart.md

 Mopidy is an extensible music server written in Python. `ReSpeaker` runs Mopidy server for playing music from local disk, Spotify, SoundCloud, Google Play Music and more.

-After connecting your computer to ReSpeaker's Wi-Fi, enter `192.168.100.1:6680` in a web browser.
+After connecting your computer to ReSpeaker's Wi-Fi, enter `http://192.168.100.1/home.html` in a web browser.
 Then Mopidy web page will appear.

 <div class="text-center">
 <img src="https://github.com/respeaker/get_started_with_respeaker/blob/master/img/mopidywebserver.png?raw=true" width="50%" height="50%">
 </div>

-Please click `musicbox_webclient` to enter the HTML frontend for the Mopidy music server.
+Please click `Music Player` to enter the HTML frontend for the Mopidy music server.
 Now you are able to play music on ReSpeaker from local disk and radio streams!

 <div class="text-center">
 <img src="https://github.com/respeaker/get_started_with_respeaker/blob/master/img/mopidymusic.png?raw=true" width="50%" height="50%">